s-n-g/battery-alert/README.md

 Audio playback will occur in the background (i.e. no program window of any kind will be visible).
 Playback volume will be the one set at the system mixer, so some precaution should take place on this respect.
 After all, what is the point in using audio notification if audio volume is low enough to make it inaudible?

-*sng-batmon* by default uses **mpg123** as an audio player, because it is light-weight enough and gets installed by default on most systems, but any mp3 player can be used, provided that it is a terminal application (or it can hide its window) and will print no diagnostic or other messages in *stdout* (or it can suppress them).
+*battery-alert* by default uses **mpg123** as an audio player, because it is light-weight enough and gets installed by default on most systems, but any mp3 player can be used, provided that it is a terminal application (or it can hide its window) and will print no diagnostic or other messages in *stdout* (or it can suppress them).

 If for any reason one prefers not to install it, or use a different player, or even not to use one at all, one should follow the [relevant installation instructions](#make-options).